fritzali/notes/README.md

    as a line in your shell configuration file.

+6. To initialize the `mamba` interface, also include

+   <pre>eval "$(mamba shell hook --shell <i>shell</i>)"</pre>

+   in your shell configuration.

-6. Test the installation by activating the included environment
+7. Test the installation by creating and activating an environment, such as from the included file,

-   <pre>mamba activate notes</pre>
+   <pre>mamba create -f environment.yml<br>mamba activate <i>environment</i></pre>

    and running any command of interest inside an `ipython` prompt.

-7. After confirming success, remove the installer script:
+8. After confirming success, remove the installer script:

    <pre>rm ~/.local/Miniforge3-*.sh</pre>

-8. Keep the environment up to date:
+9. Keep the environment up to date:

    <pre>mamba update -n notes --all</pre>